top of page

 Christmas, holidays, cold weather drink, warm, hot, hot chocolate, candy cane, cinnamon, fall drink, frigid weather, healthy drink, low sugar hot chocolate, diabetes friendly hot chocolate

 We’ve all marked off Thanksgiving on our calendars which can only mean one thing: the Holiday season is upon us!
-In truth, I’ve had my Christmas tree up for the past two years, so Thanksgiving coming and going means little for my decor... though I now feel within my liberties to add ornaments because, well, ornaments in the middle of June feels a little odd.
+In truth, I’ve had my Christmas tree up for the past two years, so Thanksgiving coming and going means little for my decor... though I now feel within my liberties to add ornaments because ornaments in the middle of June feels a little odd.

-Yes, this hot chocolate is perfect for this holiday season, but just like my Christmas tree, I don’t see any reason to halt the enjoyment - whether, in December or May, I hope this hot chocolate brings you as much joy as it does for me!
+Yes, this hot chocolate is perfect for this holiday season, but just like my Christmas tree, I don’t see any reason to halt the enjoyment - whether in December or May; I hope this hot chocolate brings you as much joy as it does for me!

 Here’s to health,